Is sunscreen harmful for our pets?

 It is safest to use sunscreens developed for animals on your pets.
 Cats are particularly at risk from some of the chemical components of human sunscreens and even some sunscreens that are considered safe for dogs and horses may not be safe for cats!

-Surprisingly many sunscreens licensed for pets contain chemicals that could cause problems such as Octyl Dimethyl PABA, Octyl methoxycinnamate, Propylene Glycol and Zinc Oxide.
+Surprisingly, many sunscreens licensed for pets contain chemicals that could cause problems such as Octyl Dimethyl PABA, Octyl methoxycinnamate, Propylene Glycol and Zinc Oxide.
+Please read the labels carefully.

 To protect white areas of cat’s ear flaps, it is best to use products containing Titanium Dioxide as their active ingredient.
 Titanium Dioxide works by physically blocking the sun’s harmful UVB rays and short UVA rays, but does not block the longer UVA rays.
 So while Titanium Dioxide is not poisonous, it does not completely protect against the sun’s rays and is often combined with other ingredients such as zinc oxide to increase protection.